omarmaddouri/GCNCC_cross_validated/README.md

 ## Usage
 ***Note: The USA breast cancer dataset is considered here as an example.
 You can update the code with the dataset and the network of your preference.***
-1) cd gcncc
+1) Download the GitHub repository locally.
-2) Download the GitHub repository locally.
+2) cd gcncc
 3) Download the PPI network "9606.protein.links.v10.5.txt" or a newer version for homo sapiens from STRING (https://string-db.org/cgi/download.pl).
-Note: if the PPI network has different name than the aforementioned, please edit the *utils.py* file and update the file name.
+Note: if the PPI network has different name than the aforementioned one, please edit the *utils.py* file and update the file name.
 4) Copy the downloaded PPI network file under the folder data/input/.
 5) Run :
 ```